Ruthenium: Element Properties And Uses

 What are the main chemical properties of ruthenium?

-How is ruthenium produced?
+How is ruthenium prepared?

 How does ruthenium contribute to industrial products?